Init 1

 Dogfight! - Elixir server

-posted on 2025 Jan 01Starting with the server side of the game, Elixir is pretty neat and allows for various ways to implement a distributed TCP server.
+posted on 2025 Jan 01Starting with the server side of the game (code can be found in the GitHub repository), Elixir is pretty neat and allows for various ways to implement a distributed TCP server.
 Going for the most simple and straight forward approach, leaving refinements and polish for later.
 After more than 3 years of using Elixir full time, I believe it’s really one of the cleanest backend languages around, extremely productive and convenient (pattern matching in Elixir slaps), there are two points that make it stand-out and interesting to try for this little project:

 -